The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Installation
 ================================================================================
-OpenLane uses Docker images that contain majority of tools ready to use.
+OpenLane uses Docker images that contain binaries, libraries and packages ready-to-use.
+All of the flow tools are encapsulated inside the container image

 Many open-source projects in the space are struggling with reproducibility.
 It is practically **impossible to create perfectly same environment**